roots/docs/trellis/ansible.md

 # How Trellis uses Ansible
 Since Trellis is powered by Ansible, the best way to understand Trellis is to understand Ansible itself.
-Even knowing a just key Ansible concepts will help you learn Trellis and how to customize it to fit your needs.
+Even knowing a few just key Ansible concepts will help you learn Trellis and how to customize it to fit your needs.

 Ansible's own [documentation](https://docs.ansible.com/ansible/latest/user_guide/index.html) is very comprehensive and should be considered as an extension of Trellis' documentation.